Skip to content

 A non-empty value That value ✅ Stored

 The rule of thumb: reference a possibly-absent attribute and you risk clearing the target; concatenate one and you risk writing malformed data.
-Guard with Coalesce(), IIF(), and the IsNullOrEmpty / IsNullOrWhitespace checks, and test with sample data (including the missing-input case) before you deploy.
+Guard with Coalesce(), IIF(), and the IsNullOrEmpty / IsNullOrWhitespace checks, set a Missing Input Behaviour (point 5) where there is no safe fallback, and test with sample data (including the missing-input case) before you deploy.

 Common Scenarios